GoLearnToCode/kiei925-winter16/workbook/final.md

 Each requirement is worth up to 4 points.
 Earn up to 20 points by fulfilling any 5 requirements from the list below.

-Up to another 5 points can be awarded based on the intructor's subjective evaluation, based on code readability, application of standard Ruby idioms where appropriate, and overall execution.
+Up to another 5 points can be awarded based on the instructor's subjective evaluation, based on code readability, application of standard Ruby idioms where appropriate, and overall execution.

 ### Requirements Menu

-- Implement at least one many-to-many association
+- Implement at least three models, with declarative associations (i.e. has_many, belongs_to), and at least one many-to-many association.
+Use at least five model validation rules.
-- Implement at least three models
+- Using resource-based routing (i.e. the golden seven), implement at least three resources.
-- Demonstrate best-practice use of Rails MVC architecture
-- Allow users to sign up, sign in, and sign out
+- Authentication and authorization.
+Allow users to sign up, sign in, and sign out.
+Protect sensitive parts of your application through the use of a before_action.
+Implement role-based authorization to allow different types of users to access different parts of your application.
+- Adhere to best practices in modern software development (e.g. DRY) by eliminating duplicate code in your application through the use of view partials and before_actions.
+- Proper use of a CSS framework like Bootstrap (grid usage, form elements, or other components).
+Use Bootstrap alerts to inform users of state changes (e.g. successful log-in, database record creation).
-- Populate the database via seed data
-- Mashup data from an external web service (maps, social networks, open government data).
-Note: Using the built-in weather functionality does not qualify unless it is materially enhances your project.
+- Populate the database via CSV import or load data from an external web service using RubyGems.Note: Using the APIs we've used in class (Forecast.io, Spotify, OMDB) does not qualify unless it is materially enhances your project.
-- Use at least three validation rules
-- Proper use of a CSS framework like Bootstrap or Foundation (grid usage, form elements, or other components)
-- Deploy your app to a live internet URL
+- Deploy your app to Heroku.
+If working in a group, only one live deployment is required.